will51mps0n/Power-Outage-Analysis/README.md

 My research focuses on identifying the main factors that influence the cost of a power outage.
 By understanding these influences, energy companies and policymakers can make informed decisions about resource allocation, infrastructure investments, and preventative measures to minimize financial impacts and improve overall resilience.

-The data set contains 36 rows and thousands of outages.
+The data set contains 36 rows and over 1000 outages.
 For this analysis, I concentrated on a subset of columns directly relevant to understanding the causes and costs of power outages.

 | **Column Name**           | **Description**                                                                              |
 |---------------------------|----------------------------------------------------------------------------------------------|